gardenlinux/gardenlinux/tests/README.md

 - **ami_id** _(optional/alternatively required)_: If the tests should get executed against an already existing AMI, this is its ID.
 It must exist in the region given above.
 Either **ami_id** or **image** must be supplied but not both.
 - **image** _(optional/alternatively required)_: If the tests should be executed against a Garden Linux filesystem snapshot that resulted from (local) build, this option is the URI that points to it.
 The file must be of type `.raw`.
 Either **ami_id** or **image** must be supplied but not both.
 The URI can be:
-    - `file:/path/to/my/rootfs.raw`: for local files, in that case
+    - `file:/path/to/my/rootfs.raw`: for local files
     - `s3://mybucketname/objects/objectkey`: for files in S3

 - **bucket** _(optional)_: To create an AMI/EC2 instance from a local filesystem snapshot, it needs to be uploaded to an S3 bucket first.
 The bucket needs to exist in the given region and its name must be provided here.
 If not provided, a bucket will be created in the given region.